-For the reasons stated herein, the Agency's Group II Written Notice must be and is upheld.
+For the reasons stated herein, the Agency's five Group II Written Notices with termination must be and are upheld.

 APPEAL RIGHTS

 You may request an administrative review by EDR within 15 calendar days from the date the decision was issued.
 Your request must be in writing and must be received by EDR within 15 calendar days of the date the decision was issued.